Revelation Chapter Four

 Revelation 4:5

-The description here is of power coming from the throne.
+The description here is of power coming from the throne and it matches the description found in Exodus 20 where God was moving towards his people.
+At that time, the people fled from the presence of God because they were not prepared and this reminds us that the purpose of this book is to get the believer prepared for the coming presence of God.
 Have you ever just sat and watched a thunderstorm?
 You can just feel the power in it and this is probably what John felt as he looked at the throne.
-We know that the number seven symbolizes completeness and here we see that the complete spirit of God is around the throne.
+We know that the number seven symbolizes holiness and completeness and here we see that the complete spirit of God is around the throne.

 Revelation 4:6 & 7

-Also before the throne there was what looked like a sea of glass, clear as crystal.
-In the center, around the throne, were four living creatures, and they were covered with eyes, in front and in back.
-The first living creature was like a lion, the second was like an ox, the third had a face like a man, the fourth was like a flying eagle.
+In front of the throne was what looked like a sea of glass, clear as crystal.
+In the center, around the throne, were four living beings covered with eyes in front and behind.
+The first living being was like a lion, the second living being was like an ox, the third living being had a face that looked human, and the fourth living being was like a flying eagle.

 Revelation 4:8

-Each of the four living creatures had six wings and was covered with eyes all around, even under his wings.
-Day and night they never stopped saying: 'Holy, holy, holy is the Lord God Almighty, who was, and is, and is to come.'
+Each of the four living beings had six wings and was covered with eyes inside and out; and day and night they never stop saying, "Holy, holy, holy is ADONAI, God of heaven's armies the One who was, who is and who is coming!"

 John now tells us how the creatures praise God.
 They are covered with eyes which symbolizes seeing everything.
 It brings to mind the fact that they see all of the glory of God and their reaction is to continually say how holy God is.
 For us, if we reflect on all that God is and has done, then we too may have the same reaction and see just how holy God is.